Venice a city of wonders and of...tourist traps

 Mind your belongings in crowded places.
 Pickpocketing is rare but it happens.

-Even though it is a not too common problem, for good measure we suggest you pay attention to your belongings especially when in very (over)crowded places as on water buses, San Marco square, and the Rialto bridge.
-Thousands of people in a very small place create confusion and make an easy target for pick pockets.
+Even though it is a not a common problem, for good measure we suggest you pay attention to your belongings especially when in very (over)crowded places as on water buses, San Marco square, and the Rialto bridge.
+Thousands of people in a very small place create confusion and make an easy target for pickpockets.

 In case you're tempted, do not buy from street vendors.
 You could get in big trouble.

 Do absolutely not buy products from illegal vendors on the streets.
-Not only does it nourish the illegal market, but it can also lead you into big troubles: the fine applied to the buyers can be up to 7.000€.
+Not only does it nourish the illegal market, but it can also lead you into big troubles: for example, if you buy counterfeit goods such as bags, glasses, etc you could be fined for up to 7.000€.

 Avoid taking or giving anything to people in the street.
 They will hussle you to pay for this rose, gadget or service you didn't want.